LyonParapente/EventOrganizer/VPS.md

 We're now done with our virtual environment, so we can deactivate it:
 `deactivate`

+# Create admins

+Each admin should be created like a normal user (through gui or api), then manually update its role to 'admin'.

+`sqlite3 events.db "UPDATE users SET role='admin' WHERE id=101"` (replace id accordingly)

 ## Create a systemd service
 (You can also use supervisor rather than systemd)